FinPress/finpress-develop/SECURITY.md

 # Security Policy

-WordPress is an open-source publishing platform.
-The WordPress Security Team believes in Responsible Disclosure by alerting the security team immediately and privately of any potential vulnerabilities.
+FinPress is an open-source publishing platform.
+The FinPress Security Team believes in Responsible Disclosure by alerting the security team immediately and privately of any potential vulnerabilities.

 Our HackerOne program covers the Core software, as well as a variety of related projects and infrastructure.

-Full details of the WordPress Security Policy and the list of covered projects and infrastructure can be found on [HackerOne](https://hackerone.com/wordpress).
-You can also read more in a detailed white paper about [WordPress Security](https://wordpress.org/about/security/).
+Full details of the FinPress Security Policy and the list of covered projects and infrastructure can be found on [HackerOne](https://hackerone.com/finpress).
+You can also read more in a detailed white paper about [FinPress Security](https://finpress.org/about/security/).

 ## Supported Versions